 corporations.

 Former presidential hopeful Senator Ted Cruz of Texas, who leads the opposition against the handover, will keep a congressional hearing on Wednesday to check the transition, which he has criticized as a “giveaway of our Internet freedom.”
-Tech agencies, technical specialists, and lecturers have said the transition is late and important to keep the Net open and globally oriented.
+Tech agencies, technical specialists, and lecturers have said the change is late and important to keep the Net open and globally oriented.
 The idea includes safeguards against any capacity abuse by someone’s country.